ericcornelissen/git-tag-annotation-action/CODE_OF_CONDUCT.md

 # Code of Conduct

-This code of conduct is adapted from the [Contributor Covenant], version 1.4, available at: [contributor-covenant.org].
+This is the code of conduct for the _Git Tag Annotation Action_.
+It is adapted from the [Contributor Covenant], version 1.4.
 For answers to common questions about this code of conduct, see the [FAQ].

 ## Our Pledge